 While based in London, I continued to write sketches for performance at mac in Birmingham, wrote a short story for the Christmas carol service at Jazz Community Church, participated in Pensive Federation’s Significant Other Festival at the Oldham Coliseum, and wrote and directed five short pieces for a charity conference in Thailand.
 And raised over £185,000 for a football-based youthwork project in Southall through writing grant applications to charities and other funders.

 I came back to South Wales, where I’m closer to family and to the sea.
-I was a finalist in the TicketSource Best Writing Award at the Cardiff Fringe Theatre Festival, won prizes in the Flash Fiction and Poetry categories of the Aber Valley Arts Festival and was Highly Commended in the National Flash Fiction Day Microfiction Competition and shortlisted in Green Stories.
+I was a finalist in the TicketSource Best Writing Award at the Cardiff Fringe Theatre Festival, prizewinner in the Aber Valley Arts Festival, highly commended in the National Flash Fiction Day Microfiction Competition and shortlisted in Green Stories.
 I’ve also had two scripts receive rehearsed readings at The Other Room, written and recorded poetry for Big Start Assemblies, and created fifteen writing activity videos for Literature Wales.
-My current projects include workshops for the Penrhys Pilgrimage Way, online articles for TicketSource and editing private handwritten letters from a Scottish boarding school in the 1950s.
+My current projects include workshops for the Penrhys Pilgrimage Way and an audio theatre piece for Sherman Theatre.

 I’m Claire, and I write.